lmorchard/blog.decafbad.com/_posts/2005-11-27-subscriptions-are-attention-but-what-about-blogrolls.markdown

 I guess I don't have a clear picture here yet, but directly shipping around exports from my aggregator subscriptions gives me the willies.
 And further, basing anything big on OPML gives me the willies too.

 Nowadays, sharing things on the web feels like XHTML and [microformats][] to me.
-OPML for interchange between aggregators is one thingâ€”but on the web at large, sinking deeper roots into OPML and the whole Rube Goldberg array of machinery following behind it feels like a backward step to me.
+OPML for interchange between aggregators is one thing—but on the web at large, sinking deeper roots into OPML and the whole Rube Goldberg array of machinery following behind it feels like a backward step to me.

-Maybe [microformats][] are the new XML-geekery, but I don't want a new, "cleaner" XML formatâ€”I just want to more cleverly use the format that everyone's been using to share outlines and declarations of attention in blogs.
+Maybe [microformats][] are the new XML-geekery, but I don't want a new, "cleaner" XML format—I just want to more cleverly use the format that everyone's been using to share outlines and declarations of attention in blogs.

 [qif]: http://web.intuit.com/support/quicken/2002/win/1177.html
 [radio]: http://radio.userland.com/